 For HOPWA, the \$3.2 million reduction in the FFY16 allocation significantly compromises the City's ability to provide safe and affordable housing to low-income persons with HIV/AIDS in the New York City EMSA.
 Since 2011, the HOPWA program has had to do more with less-with cuts over the last five year period (FFY11-FFY16) totaling \$12 million dollars.
-Furthermore, Congress will decide whether the Housing Opportunity through Modernization Act (H.R 3700) will pass later this year, which will introduce additional cuts through FFY21.
-H.R.
-3700 proposes a formula modernization plan to distribute formula funding more equitably by counting confirmed living HIV/AIDS cases rather than cumulative AIDS cases.
-The allocation formula also considers housing costs and local poverty rates as formula factors.
-If the measure passes the Senate, the New York City EMSA anticipates losing an additional \$8.7 million in HOPWA dollars by FFY21.
+Furthermore, with the signage of the Housing Opportunity through Modernization Act (H.R 3700) into law, effective July 29th, 2016, the New York City EMSA stands to lose an additional \$8.7 million in HOPWA dollars by FFY21 due to the formula changes from cumulative AIDS cases to confirmed living with HIV/AIDS cases.
 These imminent funding cuts combined with the FFY16 reduction will negatively impact the City's ability to meet its estimated five-year goals as outlined in the 2015 Consolidate Plan's Five Year Strategic Plan.